droidkfx/schwab-trader/README.md

 ### On Windows, a convenience task copies the jar to a fixed app directory:

-- gradlew.bat releaseJarWin
+- gradlew.bat releaseLocal
-    - Copies the built jar to %LOCALAPPDATA%\schwab-trader\app.jar and prints the destination
+    - Copies the built exe to %LOCALAPPDATA%\schwab-trader\schwab-trader.exe and prints the destination

 ## Configuration